 Harnessing solar energy has in recent years become such a widespread and mainstream way of generating power, that it’s hard to take a walk to the shops without seeing it.
 Solar panels are a popular choice for those wanting to generate their own electricity.
 They’re relatively quick to install, they’re use sustainable energy, and they can save you money while reducing your carbon footprint.
 They’re also a particularly low maintenance option, only requiring basic monitoring as well as cleaning three or four times a year.
-We’ve put together a handy guide on how to do these tasks to maintain your solar panels and maximise the returns from the Feed-in Tariff.
+We’ve put together a handy guide on how to do these tasks to maintain your solar panels and maximise the returns.

 Solar Panel Maintenance: Monitoring your Solar Panels